leon-thomm/ryvencore-qt/docs/README.md

 ### Future

-While `ryvencore-qt` is just a Qt frontend for `ryvencore`, other frontends might be also developed.
-Attempts to bring parts of this to the web by creating a `ryvencore-qt` equivalent for the browser are being discussed.
+While `ryvencore-qt` is just a Qt frontend for `ryvencore`, other frontends might get developed too.
+Attempts to bring parts of this to the web by creating a `ryvencore-qt` equivalent for the browser are getting discussed.
 If you want to help out, please hit me up!

 Notice that `ryvencore-qt` is not a professional piece of software and sometimes there are major changes.
 Compared to commercial products or software with an extensive community, it is in an early stage.